sqlitecloud/docs/src/pages/docs/commands/sleep.md

 ## Description

-The SLEEP command is used to force current connection to sleep on server-side for a specified amount of milliseconds.
+The SLEEP command forces the current connection to sleep on the server-side for a specified amount of milliseconds.

 ## Return